day8/re-frame/README.md

 Either:

 1. You want to develop an [SPA] in ClojureScript, and you are looking for a framework; or
-2. You believe that, by early 2015, ReactJS had won the JavaScript framework wars and you are curious about the bigger implications.
+2. You believe that, by early 2015, React had won the JavaScript framework wars and you are curious about the bigger implications.
 Is the combination of `reactive programming`, `functional programming` and `immutable data` going to **completely change everything**?
 And, if so, what would that look like in a language